Tony O'Reilly: Lockwood and E-mat

-In conjunction with his brother-in-law, in 1996, he backed a management team that created Lockwood Financial Partners (and its sister company E-mat).
-Lockwood, based in Malvern Pennsylvania, specialised in providing independent financial investment advisory services to brokers of high-net-worth individuals, and went on to become one of the largest independent advisory companies in the United States before being sold to Bank of New York in 2001.
+In 1996, in conjunction with his brother-in-law Petros Goulandris, he along with CEO Leonard Reinhart backed a management team that created Lockwood Financial Partners, which was named after friend Jim Lockwood who was a colleague and fee-based pioneer, and its sister company E-MAT (EMAT) which was founded by Leonard Reinhart and Jay N. Whipple to provide the first common operating program for separately managed accounts (SMAs).
+EMAT and the wealth management firm Lockwood, which was originally formed as Lockwood Advisors in 1995, based in Malvern, Pennsylvania, specialised in providing independent financial investment advisory services to brokers of high-net-worth individuals, and went on to become one of the largest independent advisory companies in the United States before both firms were sold to the Bank of New York (BoNY) in 2002, while Gerald L Hassell was president of BoNY, that folded Lockwood and Pershing LLC into the BNY Securities Group under the Pershing umbrella in October 2003 with Joseph M. Velli heading the BoNY Securities Group which would allow BoNY to compete against U.S. Trust, J.P.
+Morgan Chase, as well as those more brokerage-oriented organizations for private banking clients.
+Prior to the acquisition of Lockwood and EMAT by BoNY, RBC Dominion Securities was the two firms' primary institutional advisory account.
 At the time, assets under management were estimated to be in excess of $11 billion.

 Eircom and Valentia

-He was part of the Valentia consortium that bought into Eircom, the former Irish state phone company, in November 2001, for €2.8 billion, beating a rival offer of €3 billion.
-In 2004 the company was partly refloated, and in 2005 sold at a profit to Babcock & Brown of Australia.
+O'Reilly was part of the Valentia consortium that bought into Eircom, the former Irish state phone company, in November 2001, for €2.8 billion, beating a rival offer of €3 billion.
+In 2004, the company was partly refloated, and in 2005 sold at a profit to Babcock & Brown of Australia.

 Charitable works

-O'Reilly has sponsored and supported a wide range of charitable activities, and continues to do so.
-Many of these, such as the many-year support of a Professorship in Australian Studies at UCD, were arranged together with his first wife, and likewise today, he and his current wife will often jointly support an activity, such as sponsorship of a gallery at the National Science Historical Museum adjacent to Birr Castle.
-He has shown a particular interest in naming rights, where a contribution to a project, generally of 5% to 20%, allows a donor to add a name to the project, and has received at least one such "name" as a gift.
+O'Reilly sponsored and supported a wide range of charitable activities.
+Several of these, such as the many-year support of a professorship in Australian Studies at UCD, were arranged together with his first wife, and likewise later, he and his second wife would often jointly support an activity, such as sponsorship of a gallery at the National Science Historical Museum adjacent to Birr Castle.
+He showed a particular interest in naming rights, where a contribution to a project, generally of 5% to 20%, allows a donor to add a name to the project, and has received at least one such "name" as a gift.

 Kilcullen

-O'Reilly has supported many local initiatives, from floral street displays and signage for local nature walks in Kilcullen to commissioning, with his wife, a piece of music for the launch of the Dun Ailinne Interpretative Park.
+O'Reilly supported a number of local initiatives, from floral street displays and signage for local nature walks in Kilcullen to commissioning, with his wife, a piece of music for the launch of the Dun Ailinne Interpretative Park.
 A presentation in recognition of this was made in mid-2009.
-O'Reilly is also the Patron of the Kilcullen GAA club.
+O'Reilly was also the patron of the Kilcullen GAA club.